 All Instructors of the Taijiquan/Qigong Organization of Twin Falls/Sun Valley, Idaho and Colorado Springs, Colorado have been trained to facilitate “individualized instruction”, group classes, workshops, and seminars.
 Their training and teaching emphasizes a more “traditional” approach to the dissemination of information about these vastly popular modalities.

-The Taijiquan/Qigong Organization of Twin Falls/Sun Valley Idaho, and Colorado Springs, Colorado does not advertise, solicit, or sell anything.
-We are committed to providing a traditiional "personalized" and "individualized" training opportunity of Yichuan, Qigong, and Taijiquan to those seeking other than a "group dynamic.
+The Taijiquan/Qigong Organization of Twin Falls/Sun Valley Idaho, and Colorado Springs, Colorado does not commercilize, advertise, solicit, or sell anything.
+We are committed to providing a traditiional “personalized” and “individualized” training opportunity of Yichuan, Qigong, and Taijiquan to those seeking other than a “group dynamic”.

-Lower on this page, we would ask you to allow us to elucidate but a few of the many advantages of "individualized instruction", guidelines to better assist you in the selection of curriculum, and how to find a qualified instructor in your area
+Lower on this page, we would ask you please, allow us to elucidate but a few of the many advantages of “individualized instruction”; guidelines to better assist in your selection of curriculum, and how to find a qualified instructor in your area

-Many "group" Tai Chi classes are taught once, perhaps twice weekly.
-If you have a busy schedule (and who doesn't?) it might be difficult for you to attend all the Tai Chi/Qigong classes offered.
-If you attend only one Tai Chi/Qigong class, and miss the other, you're already behind in the information being presented.
+Many “group” Taiji classes are taught once, perhaps twice weekly.
+If you have a busy schedule (and who doesn’t?) it may be difficult for you to attend all the Taiji/Qigong classes offered in your area.
+If you attend only one Tai Chi/Qigong class, and miss the other, you’re already behind in the information being presented.
 OUR MEMBERS PREFER SETTING THEIR OWN TRAINING SCHEDULE IN ACCORDANCE WITH THEIR OWN AVAILABILITY.
-Also a “One-To-One” environment aligns itself with the more "traditional" Tai Chi methodologies and values of teaching these arts, as Martial, Medicinal, and Spiritual knowledge were closely guarded heirlooms passed from generation to generation through the great “families” of Taijiquan in China.
+Also a “One-To-One” environment aligns itself with the more “traditional” Taiji methodologies and values of teaching these arts, as Martial, Medicinal, and Spiritual knowledge were closely guarded heirlooms passed from generation to generation through the great “families” of Taijiquan in China.

 Individualized instruction allows the Instructor to”personalize” the Taijiquan/Qigong training you receive, accommodating YOUR goals and YOUR “intention”.
 Most importantly, during the initiation of Taijiquan training, an Instructor can more readily ascertain strengths, weaknesses, or any other health problem, and the “intent” of each member.
 This attention to detail of each individual is not applicable in a “group” setting.
 In this regimen, a more “traditional” Taijiquan methodology is most advantageous.